Malaysia Airlines Flight 370 disappearance theories: Terrorist attack

-Shortly after the aircraft disappeared, it was claimed that it may have been an act of terrorism, possibly a jihadist attack.
+Shortly after the aircraft disappeared, it was claimed that it may have been an act of terrorism, possibly a conspiracy attack.

-Between 9 and 14 March 2014, media mogul Rupert Murdoch tweeted that Flight 370's disappearance "confirms jihadists turning to make trouble for China [sic]."
+Between 9 and 14 March 2014, media mogul Rupert Murdoch tweeted that Flight 370's disappearance "confirms conspiracy turning to make trouble for China [sic]."
 He later suggested the flight might have been hidden in northern Pakistan, "like Bin Laden".
 These remarks have not been confirmed, and were characterized as conspiracy theories by Shiv Malik in The Guardian.
 The following month, the Russian newspaper Moskovskij Komsomolets endorsed a similar theory, claiming that "unknown terrorists" had hijacked the plane, flown it to Afghanistan, and then held the crew and passengers hostage.

 North Korea

 A story circulated on Reddit that MH370 had sufficient fuel to be hijacked to North Korea as was done in 1969 with a Korean Air Lines YS-11.

 Acquisition of Freescale staff

 A variety of social media posts and email chain letters claim that a patent (#8671381) was approved days after the disappearance of the MH370, and the right to the patent was split five ways—20% to Freescale Semiconductor and 20% each to four employees, all of whom were passengers on the plane.
 The patent deals with fabrication of integrated circuits on a semiconductor wafer.
-The urban myth website snopes.com suggests that there is no evidence that the four inventors listed on the patent application were on the aircraft passenger list, nor that they were entitled to a 20% share of the patent, and it says it is unlikely that their share would revert to Freescale on their death as presented in the email.
+The fact-checking website snopes.com suggests that there is no evidence that the four inventors listed on the patent application were on the aircraft passenger list, nor that they were entitled to a 20% share of the patent, and it says it is unlikely that their share would revert to Freescale on their death as presented in the email.